-An easement is the right to use the property of another person to a limited extent, and most often in cases dealing with ingress and egress.
+To fully understand ingress and egress rights, you should also understand easements.
+An easement is the right to use the property of another person to a limited extent.
+Easements are important because you typically obtain ingress and egress rights through easements.
 Basically, you need an “access” easement if you ever need to cross over the property of another person to enter or exit your own property.
 A great example would be having an easement to cross someone’s driveway to reach your garage if you share that piece of property.

 Typically, any property that doesn’t have ingress or egress rights of its own will require access easement rights over any adjacent private properties.
 These are very limited rights that only allow you to use other pieces of property in very limited ways.